 If you are trying to figure out when the best time to plan your next vacation is, we have a post that answers the question “Should I Go to Disney World in 2020 or 2021?” and it breaks down the pros and cons of planning each of them.

-“When is Disney World reopening?” was probably the most searched for question in Google for Disney fans during the last few months, and it’s nice to finally have an answer to that.
+“When is Disney World reopening?” was probably the most searched for question in Google for Disney fans during 2020, and it’s nice to not have to worry about that anymore.

-It feels like a huge weight has been lifted off our shoulders now that we finally have a reopening date for Walt Disney World.
-When the closure first happened back in March, we never thought it would last this long!
+It feels like a huge weight has been lifted off our shoulders now that we finally have the parks open again..
+When the closure first happened back in March, we never thought it would have lasted that long!

-Disney has done a great job with almost everything surrounding the closure of its parks and resorts, and have handled it the best they could given the circumstances.
+Disney has done a great job with almost everything surrounding the reopening of its parks and resorts, and have handled it the best they can given the circumstances.
+All the Cast Members have been super friendly, more so than in years, and have made our stays feel almost normal again.

-There has been a ton of work going on behind the scenes just to get the parks back up and running and we appreciate all those who had a hand in making this possible, in anything but favorable circumstances.
+There was a ton of work that went on and continues to go on behind the scenes just to have the parks back up and running for us.
+We certainly appreciate all those who work hard to make this possible, in anything but favorable circumstances.

-The fact that Disney World is reopening in phases does not surprise us at all.
-Logistically speaking, it makes more sense to reopen the parks two at a time and keep things small until they get some experience with the new setup.
+The fact that Disney World is reopening in phases and keeping crowds down does not surprise us at all.
+Logistically speaking, it makes more sense to reopen the resort slowly, keeping things small until they get more experience with the new setup.

-We were slightly surprised that after July 15 all 4 theme parks will be open every day.
+We were slightly surprised that right now all 4 theme parks will be open every day.
+We thought due to the extremely low crowds adn to save money, Disney would only open each park a few days a week.
 This tells me that there are enough hotel reservations still booked that they feel confident to have enough people to make it worth opening all 4 every day.

 Unlike in Shanghai, Walt Disney World is not announcing a park capacity limit.
-We are guessing it will still be in the 20-30% range at first until management gets a better grip on things.
-The only thing Disney has confirmed is that whatever the limit is, it will be enough for guests to keep the recommended 6-foot distances.
+We are guessing it is in the 20-30% range, though real park attendance rarly reaches that level most days.
+Even if more people start coming, Disney has confirmed that whatever the limit is, it will be enough for guests to keep the recommended 6-foot distances.

-On the other hand, Walt Disney World did follow Shanghai in developing a new reservation system which will be necessary to use to get into the theme parks.
-This is a perfect way to limit crowds to the level you want.
-It also helps Disney be prepared in knowing exactly how many Cast Members they will need to have on hand on a given day.
+The new reservation system has been much criticized by fans, but from a company standpoint, it’s the perfect way to limit crowds to the level you want.
+That helps Disney be prepared in knowing exactly how many Cast Members they will need to have on hand on a given day.

 Though the Disney Park Pass system in Disney World got off to a rough start, it’s been working fine recently and is easy enough to use.
-Disney has opened up park reservations to World Resort guests, Annual Passholders and other ticket-holders.
+Disney has also been replentishing park availability, which may point to them already starting to increase capacity from when they opened in July.

 It seems like Disney has a pretty firm grip on the new safety guidelines and feels confident on how to handle the crowds coming to the parks.
 Many of these measures are exactly what had been rumored for months before Disney put them into their official reopening plans.

-My thought is that it will be really hard to keep guests under control and make sure they follow all of the rules.
-Making sure people keep a certain distance from each other, getting them to keep face masks on is going to be a challenge.
+I thought that it would have been really hard to keep guests under control and make sure they follow all of the rules.
+Making sure people keep a certain distance from each other, getting them to keep face masks on isn’t easy, but it’s been going well do far.

 Disney seems determined to keep to the safety guidelines.
-We’re curious to see how these “Social Distance Squads” are going to work, and if they’ll be able to enforce distancing and mask-wearing between park guests.
+We’re curious to see how long they’ll be able to enforce distancing and mask-wearing between park guests, especially if crowds pick up.

 Going to the parks with a face mask, and not all entertainment options or attractions available obviously is not optimal.
 It’s not as big of a deal for the locals, but it is especially bad if you are coming to Florida specifically for a Walt Disney World vacation.